tuur/tuur.github.io/_pages/about.md

 My main research focus is on (1) clinical prediction modeling / machine learning, and (2) natural language processing of medical texts.
 I am very interested in how to effectively use routine care data to arrive at a better prognosis for patients.

 If you wish to do a MSc thesis / internship in this area.
-Feel free to send me an email.
+Feel free to send me an email ([url](https://uu.konjoin.nl/profile/tuur-leeuwenberg)).

 News
 ======